PG Research Writing Group

 Tutor Bio: Dr David McKinney

 David has extensive experience supporting research students through the writing process at postgraduate level.
-He is currently working as a lecturer for the Schools of English and Irish in UCD, and is a tutor in the UCD Writing Centre.
-He holds a first-class honours BA in English and Italian, a first-class honours MA in Anglo-Irish Literature and a PhD in English from University College Dublin.
+He is currently working as a lecturer for the Schools of English and Irish in UCD, is a tutor in the UCD Writing Centre, and teaches a research module in BIMM Dublin.
+He holds a PhD in English, first-class honours MA in Anglo-Irish Literature and a first-class honours BA in English and Italian from University College Dublin.

 The group is open to any DCU student undertaking doctoral studies or a masters by research.
 It is most relevant to students who are at the writing rather than research stage, and who have a piece of writing to work on over the course of the six weeks.
 Students who sign up for the group are expected to make all six sessions.